8. Frequently asked questions

 A: The DSPT certificate is a quick and visual way to demonstrate your DSPT compliance.

-Organisations who reach Standards Met or Standards Exceeded can download the certificate which includes the standard they have reached, the year of their DSPT and the date they published.
-Certificates are available for the most recent year of publication, and only for 2021/22 or 2022/23.
+Organisations that reach Standards Met or Standards Exceeded can download the certificate which includes the standard they have reached, the year of their DSPT and the date they published.
+Certificates are available for the most recent year of publication.

 Here are some tips on how to make the most of it:

 Head offices (HQs) can access the certificate within the Previous Publications section of their DSPT account.
-If you’re DSPT covers multiple sites, you will need to download and share the certificate with them.
+If your DSPT covers multiple sites, you will need to download and share the certificate with them.

 ---------------------------